10 Essential surf and water photography tips for beginners

 8. Editing tips for ocean photography

-If you are serious about surf photography, shoot in RAW.
+If you’re serious about surf photography, shoot in RAW.
 The ocean is ever-changing, and RAW gives you the detail and tonal range you need to bring that beauty to life in post.

 When I open a RAW ocean photo, it often looks dull compared to what I saw in the moment.
 But with a few thoughtful adjustments, the scene transforms.
 I bring down highlights to recover spray detail, adjust the white balance to strike the perfect warmth-to-cool ratio, and balance the blues so they feel natural.
 Texture, clarity, and dehaze can be powerful tools too, but I use them sparingly, just enough to enhance the silky detail in water and light shards.

-Sometimes, I will even flip an underwater shot upside down to challenge perceptions and create something otherworldly.
+Sometimes, I’ll even flip an underwater shot upside down to challenge perceptions and create something otherworldly.
 For me, editing is not about fixing an image, it is about translating the wonder and amazement I felt into colour, depth, and story.

-Tip: Do not oversaturate.
+Tip: Don’t oversaturate.
 Let the ocean’s beauty speak for itself.

 9. Use presets and workflows to save time

 Editing every image from scratch is exhausting, and it can pull you out of the creative flow.
-That is where presets come in.
-But for me, presets are not just about speed or consistency.
-They are about storytelling.
+That’s where presets come in.
+But for me, presets aren’t just about speed or consistency, but about storytelling too.

 When I design and use my presets, my goal is to evoke the exact feeling of being immersed in the ocean, the wonder, the awe, the beauty as I see it with my own eyes.
 I want the depth of the turquoise, the warmth of dawn light, the mood of a fleeting moment to translate straight into the photo.

 Presets give me a foundation to bring that mood to life quickly, so I can focus on the artistry instead of endlessly tweaking sliders.
-They are also what I lean on when I want consistency across a series, like my Peach Peeler images, where the warm sky and cool water tones come together in harmony.
+They’re also what I lean on when I want consistency across a series from one session or lighting moment.

 10. Practice, experiment, and evolve

-The best surf photographers are not the ones with the fanciest gear, they are the ones willing to take risks, to experiment, and to evolve with every shoot.
+The best surf photographers aren’t the ones with the fanciest gear, they’re the ones willing to take risks, to experiment, and to evolve with every shoot.
 Sometimes that means trying a new setting.
-Other times, it is about letting go of the plan and reacting to what nature gives you.
+Other times, it’s about letting go of the plan and reacting to what nature gives you.

-One of my favourite examples was a morning I climbed Mount Maunganui in the dark, guided only by the swell charts and a weather forecast that promised a big swell.
-I had no idea what I would actually see from the top.
+One of my favourite examples was a morning I climbed Mauao (Mount Maunganui) in the dark, guided only by the swell charts and a weather forecast that promised a big swell.
+I had no idea what I would actually see from the top when first light revealed the ocean scene.
 I set up my tripod with a wide lens, ready to capture the iconic Mount sunrise shot.
 While I waited for light, I played around with long exposures, planning to go home with that postcard-style photo.

 But as soon as dawn broke, I saw the ocean below come alive.
 Massive sets were moving into Mount Main Beach, raw, wild, and breaking with so much beauty.
 As the first rays of sunlight hit the white caps, I scrapped my original plan, swapped to my 100–400mm lens, and started capturing the waves instead.

 That decision paid off.
-Those wave shots went on to feature in my calendars, and I have sold prints of that very moment.
-It was a reminder that experimentation is not just technical, it is about being open to the unknown and trusting your instincts when nature surprises you.
+Those wave shots went on to feature in my calendars, and I’ve sold prints of that very moment.
+It was a reminder that experimentation isn’t just technical, it’s about being open to the unknown and trusting your instincts when nature surprises you.

 Fujifilm X-T3 | WR XF 100-400mm | 196mm | 1/125 sec | f/5.6 | ISO 160

-Keep experimenting, stay curious, and do not be afraid to throw out the iconic shot for the one that makes your heart race.
+Keep experimenting, stay curious, and don’t be afraid to throw out the iconic shot for the one that makes your heart race.

 The TLDR: a note to beginners

 The ocean is always changing, and so will your photography.
-Some days you will come home with memory cards full of shots, other days just one frame that makes it all worth it.
-You will fumble, learn, adapt, and then one day you will look back and realise just how far you have come.
+Some days you’ll come home with memory cards full of shots, other days just one frame that makes it all worth it.
+You’ll fumble, learn, adapt, and then one day look back and realise just how far you have come.

 What matters most is that you keep showing up, with patience, curiosity, and respect for the sea.
 Every session teaches you something new.
 Every wave is an opportunity to create art.
-And every time you step into the water, you will feel that mix of excitement and intimidation that makes surf photography so addictive.
+And every time you step into the water, you’ll probably feel that mix of excitement and intimidation that makes surf photography so addictive.

 So start small, stay safe, and let your work evolve.
-Trust me: those fleeting moments of magic are worth every early wake-up, every swim through whitewash, and every frame that did not quite work.
+Trust me: those fleeting moments of magic are worth every early wake-up, every swim through whitewash, and every frame that didn’t quite work.

 If you want to learn more, check out the 14 most common questions I’m asked.